demimonde/research/README.md

 ## A/B Testing

-A/B testing allows to introduce a change to the website, and what impact is going to have, measured in terms of increased or decreased conversion rate or reaching a certain touchpoint in the user journey.
-To be able to tell with some certainty that the impact was due to that change, a statistical significance measure is used, which means somewhat a lot of data would have to be recorded.
+A/B testing allows to introduce a change to the website, and understand what impact it is going to have, measured in terms of increased or decreased conversion rate or the rate of reaching a certain touchpoint in the user journey.
+To be able to tell with certainty that the impact was due to that change, a statistical significance measure is used, which requires quite a lot of data.

 ### Meta-Lists